-QAMCO's JV has been successful in maintaining lowest carbon footprints compared to industry standard in terms of CO2 per metric tonnes of aluminium produced through gaining advantage for use of natural gas, as its source of energy compared to other types of fuel such as coal and oil.
+QAMCO's JV has been successful in maintaining one of the lowest carbon footprints compared to industry standard in terms of CO2 per metric tonnes of aluminium produced through gaining advantage for use of natural gas, as its source of energy compared to other types of fuel such as coal and oil.
 Nevertheless, JV's carbon footprints are marginally higher than smelters which uses renewable energy, such as hydropower or solar energy.

-With technological enhancements, QAMCO JV is continuously improving its energy generation efficiency from natural gas feedstock, while realizing lower carbon footprints.
-During the year, QAMCO's JV signed an agreement with General Electric to provide five Advanced Gas Path (AGP) upgrade sets to generate more sustainable and secure power, coupled with reducing carbon dioxide emissions.
+With technological enhancements, QAMCO's JV is continuously improving its energy generation efficiency from natural gas feedstock, while realizing lower carbon footprints.
+During last year, QAMCO's JV signed an agreement with General Electric to provide five Advanced Gas Path (AGP) upgrade sets to generate more sustainable and secure power, coupled with reducing carbon dioxide emissions.
+AGP upgrade is on-going with expectation to be fully online by next year.